Overview

 Dinorah Azpuru received her Ph.D. in Political Science from the University of Pittsburgh in Pennsylvania.
 She also received an MA in Political Science from the same university, and has an MA in Teaching and Research from Guatemala’s Catholic university, Rafael Landivar.
 She did additional graduate work in Switzerland and Sweden.

-Her expertise is on democratization and democracy assistance to developing nations, survey research on Latin America, U.S.-Latin America relations and peace processes in Central America.
-More specifically, through the analysis of survey data, she studies public opinion about democracy, democratic values and behavior (for example, voting behavior).
+Her expertise is on survey research on Latin America, democracy and democratization, U.S.-Latin America relations and peace processes in Central America.
+More specifically, through the analysis of survey data, she studies public opinion about democracy, democratic values and political behavior (voting behavior).

-She has published extensively in diverse academic journals in the United States, Europe and Latin America, and applied policy venues.
-She is also engaged in sharing her research findings through public scholarship in sites such as The Washington Post and El País.
+She has published her academic work extensively in the United States, Europe and Latin America.
+She is also engaged in sharing her research findings with the general public through public scholarship.
 She is author of the book Explaining Support for Populism in Contemporary Latin America, and co-author of the book Building Democracy in Post-Conflict Societies, Guatemala and El Salvador in Comparative Perspective.

 She teaches courses on democracy, comparative politics, Latin American politics, and political data analysis.
 Before coming to WSU she was visiting professor and research coordinator of the Latin American Public Opinion Project (LAPOP) at Vanderbilt University.
-She continues her involvement with the LAPOP project as expert advisor of the Guatemala Program.
+She has participated in several international projects related to democracy in Latin America.

 Information